QwenLM/Qwen2.5/README.md

 Qwen2.5 has already been supported by [OpenVINO toolkit](https://github.com/openvinotoolkit).
 You can install and run this [chatbot example](https://github.com/OpenVINO-dev-contest/Qwen2.openvino) with Intel CPU, integrated GPU or discrete GPU.

+#### MNN

+Qwen2.5 has already been supported by [MNN](https://github.com/alibaba/MNN).
+You can export model by [llm-export](https://github.com/wangzhaode/llm-export) and run with mobile devices using CPU or GPU.
+You can also download Qwen2.5 models from modelscope, model list and mobile demos in [mnn-llm](https://github.com/wangzhaode/mnn-llm).

 ## Web UI